buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 }
 ```

 Last thing I wanted to add support for was OpenRGB, which would allow me to add custom effects and patterns to the lights, manipulate the LEDs individually, etc...
 I don't intend on using these features but they're a nice to have.
 Luckily, this was really easy to do.
-All I had to do was to clone [OpenRGB's QMK Community Module](https://gitlab.com/OpenRGBDevelopers/QMK-OpenRGB) into the `qmk_firmware/modules` folder, rename the folder to `openrgb`, and then in my `keyboard.json file I just add `"modules": ["openrgb"],`.
-After reflashing and adding my keyboard to OpenRGB's "Manually Added Devices" section (using the Name, USB VID, and USB PID values defined in the `keyboard.json`), I could turn my keyboard gay:
+All I had to do was to clone [OpenRGB's QMK Community Module](https://gitlab.com/OpenRGBDevelopers/QMK-OpenRGB) into the `qmk_firmware/modules` folder, rename the folder to `openrgb`, and then in my `keyboard.json file` I just add `"modules": ["openrgb"],`.
+After reflashing and adding my keyboard to OpenRGB's "Manually Added Devices" section (using the Name, USB VID, and USB PID values defined in the `keyboard.json`), I could turn my keyboard gay with the click of a button:

 <p align="center">
 <video width="50%" controls>